rakeshy1116/Socket-Programming-Networks-Lab-/README.md

 # Networks-Lab

-Socket Programming in C,C++.
+1.Socket Programming in C,C++.
-TCP Protocol Implementation in C.
+2.TCP Protocol Implementation in C.
-File-transfer-Protocol Implementation in C++.
+3.File-transfer-Protocol Implementation in C++.
-HTTP Implementation in C++.
+4.HTTP Implementation in C++.
-Socket Programming Basics in Java.
+5.Socket Programming Basics in Java.
-Multi-Threaded-Chat application in Java.
+6.Multi-Threaded-Chat application in Java.